-The similarities between the device reported here and Flash memory cells readily allows compatibility with Flash architectures, i.e. it could be implemented in a NAND type architecture, with devices connected in series in large strings.
-This will allow for a low-power, high-endurance alternative to NAND Flash.
-However, large-scale use would require three-dimensional (3D) implementation and consequent increase in areal bit density to compete with the transition from planar to 3D NAND Flash.
-An alternative is use in niche applications, where reliable data retention, high speed and low energy is preferred to the high-bit density of FGMOSFET-based Flash memory.
+The similarities between the device reported here and Flash memory cells readily allow compatibility with Flash architectures, i.e., it could be implemented in a NAND-type architecture, with devices connected in series in large strings.
+This will allow for a low-power high-endurance alternative to NAND Flash.
+However, large-scale use would require 3-D implementation and consequent increase in areal bit density to compete with the transition from planar to 3-D NAND Flash.
+An alternative is use in niche applications, where reliable data retention, high speed, and low energy are preferred to the highbit density of FGMOSFET-based Flash memory.

-More interesting, is implementation in an architecture suitable for active memory (RAM).
+More interesting is the implementation in an architecture suitable for active memory (RAM).
 The most important feature of an active memory is that it allows fast access to individual bits (devices) at the command of the user [21].
-For our devices, this can be realized by implementing a NOR-type architecture (Fig. 4).
-Note that we introduce a new device symbol in Fig. 4, similar to the well-known FGMOSFET device symbol but combined with a resonant tunneling diode symbol to specify the write/erase mechanism.
-Due to the nature of resonant tunneling, the current peaks for the write and erase processes are very sharp (Fig. 1f).
+For our devices, this can be realized by implementing a NOR-type architecture (see Fig. 4).
+Note that we introduce a new device symbol in Fig. 4, similar to the well-known FGMOSFET device symbol but combined with an RT diode symbol to specify the write/erase mechanism.
+Due to the nature of RT, the current peaks for the write and erase processes are very sharp [see Fig. 1(f)].
 This allows for the use of half-voltages, where half of the required voltage for writing or erasing data is applied to the CG and the other half to the channel.
 When only a single half-voltage is applied to any device, the state of the device remains intact.
-This feature can be used to target individual devices in an array by selecting half-voltages on the desired wordline and bitline, which we designate as CG and S respectively.
-These combine to write or erase the target device without compromising the data stored in surrounding devices (disturb).
-It is important to note that the BG terminal serves as a common ground for all devices in the array, and that devices are back-to-back in pairs with grounded drain contacts, permitting a highly efficient architecture (Fig. 4).
+This feature can be used to target individual devices in an array by selecting half-voltages on the desired wordline and bitline, which we designate as CG and S, respectively.
+These combine to write or erase the target device without compromising the data stored in the surrounding devices (disturb).
+It is important to note that the BG terminal serves as a common ground for all devices in the array and that devices are back to back in pairs with grounded drain contacts, permitting a highly efficient architecture (see Fig. 4).